 Pörkölt recipe or Hungarian pork stew, tender meat pieces in an aromatic onion and paprika sauce, served with nokedli.
 Only 4 ingredients!

-Another delicious Hungarian stew - pörkölt - that can be enjoyed with the Hungarian Flour Dumplings – Nokedli, one of our favorite side dishes for stews.
+Try a delicious Hungarian pork stew - pörkölt - that can be enjoyed with the Hungarian Flour Dumplings – Nokedli.

 What is pörkölt?